Dynamics of market states and risk assessment: Results

+We have also examined the stochastic nature for both of the markets using the general theory of Markov chain~\cite{ross1996stochastic} briefly described in Eqs.
+1-3 of Ref.~\cite{Pharasi_2018}.
+The probabilities obtained for five market states of S\&P 500 are $P(S1,S2,S3,S4,S5)=(0.333,0.295,0.24,0.099,0.033)$ and for seven market states of Nikkei 225 are $P(S1,S2,S3,S4,S5,S6,S7)=(0.099,0.166,0.152,0.242,0.081,0.170,0.089)$.
+The actual probabilities calculated from the frequencies given in figure~\ref{transition_probabilities_usa} (a) for five market states are $0.333, 0.295, 0.24, 0.099, 0.033$ and in figure~\ref{transition_probabilities_jpn} (a) for seven market states are $0.099, 0.166, 0.150, 0.244, 0.081, 0.170, 0.089$ for S\&P 500 and Nikkei 225, respectively.
+These probabilities obtained from both methods are indeed close indicating the stochastic behavior of the stock markets.

-Finally, we want to show, which advantages may be gained and at what price, if we artificially augment the cluster numbers from 5 to 7 and from 6 to 8 for the S\&P 500 and for the Nikkei 225 analysis.
+Finally, we want to show, which advantages may be gained and at what price, if we artificially augment the cluster numbers (vertically) from 5 to 8 and from 7 to 8 for the S\&P 500 and the Nikkei 225 markets analysis, respectively.
 We see that some excitations from lower states to the highest occur, which is not useful.
-To compensate for this disadvantage a hedge on a fewer days would be recommended.
-We hope that this short paragraph will stress the long way from abstract theory to practice, but also encourage portfolio managers and policymakers to look deeper into the unfolding scenario to apply it with the necessary care.
+To compensate this disadvantage a hedge on a fewer days would be recommended.
+We hope this short paragraph will stress the long way from abstract theory to practice, but also may encourage portfolio managers and policymakers to look deeper into the unfolding scenario to apply it with the necessary care.